Xapollon430/SitterScape/README.md

-# Sit
+# SitterScape

-Backend of Sit.com
+of SitterScape.com

-Sit.com is an innovative platform to connect pet sitters and owners.
+SitterScape.com is an innovative platform to connect pet sitters and owners.